How to Choose a Domain Name for Your Blog [9 Easy Steps]

 2.7 Scalability

-A scalable domain name allows you to expand your content offerings or business without needing to rebrand or switch domains, which can disrupt your audience and SEO efforts.
+A scalable domain gives you the flexibility to expand your content or services without the need to rebrand or change your web address, which can negatively impact your audience and SEO performance.

 Scalability